AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 ## Using the Unified Shell application controls

-When the Commerce Admin is integrated with Adobe Unified Shell, the Commerce Admin is hosted within the Unified Experience application framework which adds the Unified Shell application header.
+When the Commerce Admin is integrated with Adobe Unified Shell, the Commerce Admin is hosted within the Unified Shell application framework which adds the Unified Shell application header.

 ![Experience Cloud dashboard](./assets/uex-commerce-admin.png){width="700" zoomable="yes"}

-Commerce Admin users can access additional capabilities using the options available in the application header.
+Commerce Admin users can access additional capabilities using the options available in the header.

 | Option                                                     | Action                                                                                                                                                                                                                    |
 |------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|